ionic-team/capacitor/site/docs-md/plugins/android.md

 In the generated example, there is a simple echo plugin with an `echo` function that simply returns a value that it was given.

-This example demonstrates a few core components of Capacitor plugins: receiving data from a Plugin Call, and returning data back to the caller:
+This example demonstrates a couple core components of Capacitor plugins: receiving data from a Plugin Call, and returning data back to the caller.

 `EchoPlugin.java`